Do you want to learn how to get more Google reviews?

 - “Spread the word about [Business Name].
 Leave a review and let others know about your experience.”

 Incorporating these statements into your email signature can be incredibly impactful when you regularly communicate with clients via email.

 5. Ask for Google Reviews on Social Media

 Do you have a business account on Instagram or Facebook?
 If so, you can use your social media platforms to get more Google business reviews.

-For example, let’s say you use a business Instagram account to market your products.
+For example, you use a business Instagram account to market your products.
 When a customer from Instagram buys a product, reach out for a review on Instagram instead of via email.

 It might feel more personal to the customer if you communicate with them on the channel where they found your product.
 Here’s an example of a message you could send:

-Review generation tools like Yotpo help your business in gathering, promoting, and filtering reviews from your customers on websites like Google, Yelp, and Facebook.
+Review generation tools like Yotpo help your business gather, promote, and filter customer reviews on websites like Google, Yelp, and Facebook.